yzyhk904/USB_SampleRate_Changer/README.md

   - Options
     - `--reset`(without arguments): resets its previous execution results.
     - `--drc`: enables DRC (Dynamic Range Control, i.e., compression, typically sticking to all audio outputs on Qcomm devices) for the purpose of comparison to this script's usual DRC-less audio quality (not effective for --usb-only mode).
 No DRC unless this option.
 Please unplug your headphones or earphones before executing a command for propagating this effect.
-    - `--bypass-offload`: changes an audio policy configuration file for bypassing USB & Bluetooth hardware offloading (worse in audio quality) and using a non- hardware offloading USB & Bluetooth audio driver (better in audio quality; A small jitter USB driver and an AOSP Bluetooth driver without unnecessary resampling) while a 3.5 mm jack and an internal speaker use a hardware offloading driver.
+    - `--bypass-offload`: changes an audio policy configuration file for bypassing USB & Bluetooth hardware offloading (worse in audio quality) and using a non- hardware offloading USB & Bluetooth audio driver (better in audio quality; A small jitter USB driver and an AOSP Bluetooth driver without unnecessary resampling) while a 3.5 mm jack and an internal speaker use a hardware offloading driver with specified samplerate and audio format but non- hardware offloading drives detect them automatically.
     - `--bypass-offload-safer`: changes an audio policy configuration file for bypassing USB & Bluetooth hardware offloading (worse in audio quality) and using a non- hardware offloading USB & Bluetooth audio driver (better in audio quality) while a 3.5 mm jack and an internal speaker use a hardware offloading driver keeping the same settings (48 kHz & 16bit/24 bits).
     - `--offload`: changes an audio policy configuration file for USB & Bluetooth hardware offloading (worse in audio quality; a large jitter USB driver and a Bluetooth driver forcing unnecessary resampling, i.e., typically 44.1 kHz -> 48 kHz -> 44.1 kHz double resampling).
-    - `--offload-hifi-playback`: changes an audio policy configuration file for USB hardware offloading including a USB audio "hifi_playback" mixer (worse in audio quality; fixed at 192 kHz/96 kHz 32 bits mode typically) while disabling a2dp hardware offloading (better in audio quality).
+    - `--offload-hifi-playback`: changes an audio policy configuration file for USB hardware offloading including a USB audio "hifi_playback" mixer (worse in audio quality; its samplerate and audio format are automatically detected (for 7.0 audio implementations) or fixed at 192 kHz/96 kHz 32 bits mode otherwise) while disabling a2dp hardware offloading (better in audio quality).
     - `--offload-direct`: changes an audio policy configuration file for USB & Bluetooth hardware offloading (worse in audio quality) with "direct_pcm" and "compressed_offload" modes for 3.5 mm jack, bluetooth and USB audio output bypassing mixers.
 Added for comparing usual mixer modes to direct modes on Qcomm devices with&without DRC, especially to bluetooth audio "direct_pcm" mode with&without DRC.
     - `--legacy`: changes an audio policy configuration file for a Bluetooth audio legacy HAL (<em>/system/{lib,lib64}/hw/audio.a2dp.default.so</em>).
     - `--safe`: changes an audio policy configuration file for a Bluetooth audio legacy HAL but keeps considerably traditional settings for an internal speaker and others.